Big picture energy: My approach to art direction

 My approach to art direction starts with the big picture and carries through to the smallest detail.
 Early on, I align objectives, success metrics, and creative ambition, ensuring the work has both purpose and perspective.
 I push ideas forward with clarity, balancing vision with timelines, and performance without diluting impact.
 I’m drawn to visual balance, composition, and tone, understanding what belongs together and what resonates beyond the room it was created in.
 From concept development and storyboarding through to shoot direction and final delivery, I set a high bar for contemporary, premium execution.

-To spotlight the craft and dedication of citizenM’s copywriters, we created a concept centred around the “Copy Bible”, the internal guide that defines and protects the brand’s voice.
-Rather than simply documenting the manual, we brought its authority and influence to life through a visual narrative rooted in religious iconography.
+To spotlight the craft and dedication of citizenM’s copywriters, we created a concept centred around the “Copy Bible” — the internal guide that defines and protects the brand’s voice.
+Two copywriters were cast as opposing nuns.
+One representing “good” copy and the other “bad”.
+Directly referencing the guide’s clear examples of what embodies the brand voice and what falls outside it.

 behind the scenes